grz0zrg/fas/README.md

 |          G | Amplitude value of the RIGHT channel     |
 |          B | filter cutoff multiplier; the cutoff is set to the fundamental frequency, 1.0 = cutoff at fundamental frequency |
 |          A | filter resonance [0, 1] & waveform selection on integral part (0.x, 1.x, 2.x etc) |

-**Note** : Monophonic mode subtractive synthesis is not implemented.

 ### PM synthesis